JayjeetAtGithub/Fast-Drop-Desktop/README.md

 # EasyShare
-A p2p  chat app in python
+A p2p file sharing app in python